airbytehq/airbyte/docs/integrations/sources/salesforce.md

 Airbyte fetches and handles all the possible and available streams dynamically based on:

 - If the authenticated Salesforce user has the Role and Permissions to read and fetch objects
 - If the stream has the queryable property set to true.
 Airbyte can fetch only queryable streams via the API.
-If you don’t see your object available via Airbyte, check if it is API-accessible to the Salesforce user you authenticated with.
+If you don’t see your object available via Airbyte, and it is queryable, check if it is API-accessible to the Salesforce user you authenticated with.

-:::note BULK API Limitations
+### A note on the BULK API vs REST API and their limitations

+Salesforce allows extracting data using either the [BULK API](https://developer.salesforce.com/docs/atlas.en-us.236.0.api_asynch.meta/api_asynch/asynch_api_intro.htm) or [REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_what_is_rest_api.htm).
+To achieve fast performance, Salesforce recommends using the BULK API for extracting larger amounts of data (more than 2,000 records).
+For this reason, the Salesforce connector uses the BULK API by default to extract any Salesforce objects, unless any of the following conditions are met:

+- The Salesforce object has columns which are unsupported by the BULK API, like properties in schema: `base64` or `object`-like
-[BULK API](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/asynch_api_intro.htm) cannot be used to receive data from the following streams due to Salesforce API limitations.
-The Salesforce connector syncs them using the REST API which will occasionally cost more of your API quota:
+- The Salesforce object is not supported by BULK API.
+In this case we sync the objects via the REST API which will occasionalyl cost more of your API quota.
+This list of objects was obtained experimentally, and includes the following objects:
    - AcceptedEventRelation
    - Attachment
    - CaseStatus
    - ContractStatus
    - DeclinedEventRelation
    - FieldSecurityClassification
    - KnowledgeArticle
    - KnowledgeArticleVersion
    - KnowledgeArticleVersionHistory
    - KnowledgeArticleViewStat
    - KnowledgeArticleVoteStat
    - OrderStatus
    - PartnerRole
    - RecentlyViewed
    - ServiceAppointmentStatus
    - ShiftStatus
    - SolutionStatus
    - TaskPriority
    - TaskStatus
    - UndecidedEventRelation

+More information on the differences between various Salesforce APIs can be found [here](https://help.salesforce.com/s/articleView?id=sf.integrate_what_is_api.htm&type=5).

+:::info Force Using Bulk API

+If you set the `Force Use Bulk API` option to `true`, the connector will ignore unsupported properties and sync Stream using BULK API.

 :::

 ## Tutorials